-The Beer Blizzard is a plastic ice cube specifically designed to fit into the bottom of any beer or soda can on the market.
-Simply freeze the Beer Blizzard, pop it in the bottom of any beer & enjoy a colder beverage.
+A plastic ice cube, the Beer Blizzard is specifically designed for the market to fit into the bottom of any soda or beer can.
+The way it works is by simply freeze any beer with the Beer Blizzard, then pop it in the bottom and enjoying a colder beverage.
 It’s that simple.
-From the first sip to the last your beer will be ice cold .
+Your beer will be ice cold from the first sip to the last.

 In 2014, the Tom and Mike launched a Kickstarter campaign for Beer Blizzard which was successfully funded with 2044 backers pledging over $43,000.

-A can of beer or soda can stay cold for 21 minutes.
+It can keep cold for 21 minutes any can of beer or soda.
 They also were in the process of securing a licensing deal with NASCAR race car driver Dale Earnhardt Jr.